How did Romanby Primary School create a flexible primary curriculum by using Maestro?

 How is your curriculum developing now?

-Do you feel that you have benefitted from the ongoing support that Cornerstones has to offer?
+Do you feel that you have benefited from the ongoing support that Cornerstones has to offer?

 The support we have received from Cornerstones has been great.
-In cases where we have contacted them about how to do something, they have been swift in providing support.
-We have also asked about whether specific features of the Maestro platform will be introduced, and they have listened to our comments and made updates to the platform in response to feedback.
+When we have contacted them about how to do something, they have been swift to provide support.
+We have also asked whether specific features of the Maestro platform will be introduced, and they have listened to our comments and made platform updates in response to feedback.

 All staff are involved in making the curriculum relevant to our context.
-We have used local visits to make the learning come alive but have also tried new ideas, such as using VR for visiting Everest or video links to a scientist working at the British Antarctic Survey base in South Georgia.
+We have used local visits to make the learning come alive, but we have also tried new ideas, such as using VR to visit Everest or video links to a scientist working at the British Antarctic Survey base in South Georgia.

 What is your favourite feature of Maestro and why?

 We really like the range of content in Maestro.
-Staff like it and the children like it.
+Staff like it, and the children love it.

 What would be your top tips for other schools that are considering amending their curriculum?